-- The course takes into consideration the guidelines and principals of the Canadian Centre for Occupational Health and Safety (CCOHS). - The course provides the minimum requirements for the training of operators for Variable Reach Lift Trucks (VRLT) and is intended to supplement a company's larger Health & Safety Management System. - In this course the participant is responsible for researching and determining the specific legislation and regulations that apply to them.
+- This course follows the Alberta Occupational Health and Safety Act, Regulations and Code. - The course takes into consideration the guidelines and principals of the Canadian Centre for Occupational Health and Safety (CCOHS). - The course takes into consideration the Canadian Standards Association (CAN3-B354.7 & B354.8). - The course provides the minimum requirements for the training of operators for Variable Reach Lift Trucks (VRLT) and is intended to supplement a company's larger Health & Safety Management System.